GrupoDiana/BRT-Documentation/docs/osc/index.md

 - [`/record`](overall.md#record): Records spatialised sound and data without real-time playback.
 - [`/enableModel`](overall.md#enablemodel): Enables or disables a model.
 - [`/modelGain`](overall.md#modelgain): Sets the output gain of the model in dB.
+- [`/recordIR`](overall.md#recordIR): Record the system’s response to the stimulus as it is configured at that moment.

 ### Resources Commands